EDUCBA Logo

 Things to Remember

-• Both the parameters are should be in the same length.
-For example, if Known_y’s range is A2: A10, then Known_x’s values should be in the range of the same length.
+• Both the parameters should be of the same length.
+For example, if Known_y’s range is A2: A10, then Known_x’s values should be in the same length range.

 • A variance of the two arguments should not be zero.
 If the variance is zero, then we will get #DIV/0!